mabdulrehman0/2D_Fighter_CS50_Project/README.md

 ## 🧑‍💻 What I Learned
 - Unity’s scene system, player input, and game loop
+- C# programming with classes and objects
 - Creating responsive UI with transitions
 - Using UnityEvents and serialization
 - Managing assets, animation states, and hitboxes
-- Basic Git/GitHub workflows and version control
 - Solving platform issues (like build audio bugs & Manjaro driver nukes 😅)

 ---